Deployment

 | Backup | 30-day PITR |

-Requirements: Cloudflare account with Workers Paid plan ($5/month, account-level — covers all projects).
+Requirements: Cloudflare account.
+Core EdgeBase services can start on the Cloudflare Free plan.
+For higher resource limits, upgrade to the Workers Paid plan ($5/month, account-level — covers all projects).

 For non-interactive environments, set CLOUDFLARE_API_TOKEN as an environment variable instead.